unixpickle/AI-attempts/attempt5/README.md

 # Self-modifying code

+**This attempt was over before it even started.** Maybe I will come back to it some other time, but for now I am abandoning it.

 I am going to attempt to make a programming language which is ideal for self-modifying, interconnected, and parallelized code.

 After I create a runtime, I will create a few artificial "brains".
 I will start by making simple programs which modify themselves in predictable ways to learn simple tasks.
 Once I demonstrate that this works, I will try to create a more advanced program which will have human-like capabilities such as short-term memory, image processing, etc.